datacarpentry/semester-biology/materials/data-structures-R.md

 * How do we tell R where this file is

 > When someone says `setwd` discuss issues
+>   * Code doesn't work on different computers
+>   * Even worse if collaborating with several people
 > Ask if anyone has heard of projects

 ### Projects